awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 1. Choose **Advanced options**\.

-1. For **Key material origin**, choose **Custom key store \(CloudHSM\)**\.
+1. For **Key material origin**, choose **AWS CloudHSM key store**\.

+   You cannot create a multi\-Region key in an AWS CloudHSM key store\.

 1. Choose **Next**\.

-1. Select a custom key store for your new KMS key\.
-To create a new custom key store, choose **Create custom key store**\.
+1. Select an AWS CloudHSM key store for your new KMS key\.
+To create a new AWS CloudHSM key store, choose **Create custom key store**\.

-   The custom key store that you select must have a status of **CONNECTED**\.
+   The AWS CloudHSM key store that you select must have a status of **CONNECTED**\.
 Its associated AWS CloudHSM cluster must be active and contain at least two active HSMs in different Availability Zones\.

-   For help with connecting a custom key store, see [Connecting and disconnecting a custom key store](disconnect-keystore.md)\.
+   For help with connecting an AWS CloudHSM key store, see [Connecting and disconnecting an AWS CloudHSM key store](disconnect-keystore.md)\.
 For help with adding HSMs, see [Adding an HSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/add-remove-hsm.html#add-hsm) in the *AWS CloudHSM User Guide*\.

 1. Choose **Next**\.